rootstrap/blog/content/A take on empowering ActiveRecord.md

-# A take on empowering ActiveRecord
+# A Take on Empowering ActiveRecord

 I think we are quite underpowered when it comes to doing queries on Rails, having this in mind I proposed my opinion on how we could improve this and made a PR.
 I also wanted to share it here to know what others think and maybe get some traction.